With accumulated data from SP, Brazil has 612 deaths in 24 hours

-The number of deaths in the last 24 hours was much higher than what had been observed in recent days.
-This happened because the state of São Paulo had a great increase in its death data.

-According to the state Department of Health, the 414 deaths registered today in the state correspond to an accumulation of several epidemiological weeks that had been dammed up in the federal government’s systems after an update.
+The increase in the number of deaths was leveraged by data from the state of São Paulo that, this Friday (12), recorded 414 deaths, a higher number than in recent days.
+The government of São Paulo claims instability in the Ministry of Health’s system and claims that the advance is the result of data collected from other weeks.

-The Ministry of Health, in turn, informed that “the Information System for the Epidemiological Surveillance of Influenza (SIVEP-Influenza) was not down, but presented specific instabilities that have been resolved daily.”
+The Ministry, on the other hand, says that the SIVEP-Influenza (Influenza Epidemiological Surveillance Information System) was not down, but presented “specific instabilities that have been resolved daily”.

-As a result, the moving average of deaths was again above 250.
-Today, this figure was 260.
+As a result, the moving average of deaths once again exceeded 250.
+Yesterday, it was 243.
+In all, 610,935 people lost their lives to the disease in the country.

-When it comes to the average number of deaths, data on daily deaths for the last seven days are taken into account.
-This number is considered the most suitable for measuring the progress of the pandemic, since it eliminates fluctuations that can occur on weekends and holidays.
+The moving average is the indicator that corrects fluctuations in data from health departments that occur on weekends and holidays.
+The average of the last seven days is compared to the same index of 14 days ago.

 Today, there were also 14,424 new cases of coronaviruses in the country — on average, there were 11,381 positive tests.
 Since the beginning of the pandemic, in March of last year, 21,940,950 diagnoses of the disease have been made.